SubekSharma/pneumonia-detection-app/README.md

 - Other dependencies listed in `requirements.txt`

 ## Dataset
-The model was trained on a dataset of chest X-ray images.
-The training dataset and further details can be found [here](https://www.kaggle.com/datasets).
+The model was trained on a dataset of chest X-ray images from kaggle.

 ## Acknowledgements
 This project was inspired by the need for efficient and accurate tools to assist in pneumonia diagnosis.
 Special thanks to the creators of the dataset and open-source tools that made this project possible.

 ---

-Let me know if you'd like me to adjust or add anything!